The American Conservative is currently accepting applications for a fall editorial internship position. The deadline for applications is July 22.

 - Contributing headlines and story ideas

-- Proofreading, editing
+- Proofreading, fact-checking, and editing

 - Blogging for the web and writing for the print magazine